TESTgroup-BNL/CSVQA/README.md

 In the future, the functions used in these scripts should be made into a proper object-oriented class.
 This would also simplify the number of variables that need to be passed around globally by letting them exist privately in the class.

 These scripts are not optimized for memory usage and should be expected to potentially use more than twice the memory as the size of the original data, possibly much more depending on resampling intervals.
-They are also not optimized for multi-threaded processing; an obvious improvement could be made by run resmapling of different intervals in parallel.
+They are also not optimized for multi-threaded processing; an obvious improvement could be made by run resampling of different intervals in parallel.

 **Known Issues:**
 - If timestamp column isn't first, resampling may fail.